xapian/xapian-docsprint/advanced/postingsource.rst

 the :xapian-just-method:`check()` method allows the matcher to just check if a given document matches.

-The return value is ``true`` if the method leaves the iteration position valid, and ``false`` if it doesn't.
+The return value is :xapian-literal:`true` if the method leaves the iteration position valid, and :xapian-literal:`false` if it doesn't.
 In the latter case, :xapian-just-method:`next()` will advance to the first matching position after document id :xapian-variable:`did`, and :xapian-just-method:`skip_to()` will act as it would if the iteration position was the first matching position after :xapian-variable:`did`.

-The default implementation of :xapian-just-method:`check()` is just a thin wrapper around :xapian-just-method:`skip_to()` which returns true - you should use this if :xapian-just-method:`skip_to()` incurs only a small extra cost.
+The default implementation of :xapian-just-method:`check()` is just a thin wrapper around :xapian-just-method:`skip_to()` which returns :xapian-literal:`true` - you should use this if :xapian-just-method:`skip_to()` incurs only a small extra cost.
+For our example, we match all documents so there's no advantage to implementing :xapian-just-method:`check()`.

 There's also a method :xapian-just-method:`get_description()` which returns a string describing this object.
 The default implementation returns a generic